ergon/airlock-minikube-example/README.md

 ## Prerequisites

 * Install [Minikube].
-  The Airlock Minikube example was tested with the Minikube version v1.19.0.
-If installed with a different version, it may lead to problems.
+  The Airlock Minikube example was tested with Minikube v1.19.0.
+  If installed with a different version, it may cause some problems.
 * Install [kubectl].
 * A Docker Hub account with access to the private repositories:
     * `hub.docker.com/r/ergon/airlock-microgateway`